MicroWebStacks/astro-big-doc/README.md

 - menus
   - store nav menu width / prevent reset on same page reload
 ## more ideas
+- use declarative shadow dom to be able to retrieve data from it and reuse it
 - Markdown
   - add more code formats, e.g. mermaid, D2, ...
 - menus